-The Cboe Volatility Index or VIX is often considered to be a gauge of investor uncertainty.
-Before trading VIX options, there area few things you should know.
+The Cboe Volatility Index (VIX) is often considered to be a gauge of investor uncertainty.
+Learn how to trade the VIX with tips found in this guide.

 Markets crash.
 And when they do, it can be fast.
 So, it’s a good idea to study the Cboe Volatility Index—or more affectionately, the VIX—to help you guess when that next market sell-off might happen.